near/nearcore/docs/practices/style.md

 }
 ```

-**Rationale**: Much as with events, this makes the information provided by spans
+**Rationale:** Much as with events, this makes the information provided by spans
 structured and contextual.
 This information can then be output to tooling in an
 industry standard format, and can be interpreted by an extensive ecosystem of
 `tracing` subscribers.